Tiritiri Matangi Island: Human use

 The first people to settle on the island were Māori of the Kawerau iwi.
 Later, members of the Ngāti Pāoa moved to the island, like the Kawerau partly for shark fishing until about 1700, when the Kawerau regained control and remained until forced to retreat to Waikato in 1821 when Hongi Hika attacked from the north.
-There were two pā, Tiritiri Matangi Pā and Papakura Pā.
+There were two pā, Tiritiri Matangi Pā located to the north of Hobbs Bay, and Papakura Pā, to the north-west of the island.

 European (Pākehā) settlers arrived in the early 19th century.
 In 1841 Ngāti Pāoa sold the land to the crown as part of the Mahurangi Block.
 When the Kawerau returned, friction ensued as both peoples had a claim to the island.
 In 1867 the Māori Land Court awarded title to the Crown.

 A lighthouse was constructed near the southern end in 1864, and remains in operation.
 In 1956, a xenon light source was fitted to the lighthouse, creating the most powerful light-beam achieved at the time by a New Zealand lighthouse.
 It had an output of 11 million candle-power and a range of 58 nautical miles, making it one of the most powerful lights in the world; most lights shone for 27 nautical miles.

-The island was farmed from the mid 1800s to 1971, when the lease expired.
-Management was then vested in the Hauraki Gulf Maritime Park Board.
+The island was farmed from 1863 to 1971 by the Hobbs family, who also owned land on the peninsula.
+When the lease expired, management was then vested in the Hauraki Gulf Maritime Park Board.